facelessuser/coloraide/docs/src/markdown/advanced.md

 As an example, HSL colors are achromatic when the sRGB color it is derived from has all color channels equal to each other.
 Let's say we convert the color `#!color darkgray` to the XYZ D65 color space and then back again.
-We can see that what was once was a color with all color channels equal to each other is now a color that has color channels very nearly equal to each other.
+We can see that what was once a color with all color channels equal to each other is now a color that has color channels very nearly equal to each other.

 ```py play